 Understanding the Cruise Season Weather in Alaska

 The weather conditions are notoriously tricky to predict in Alaska.
-During the spring and summer months (peak season for the cruise industry), you can expect to see temperatures anywhere from the mid-30s to the 80s, a staggeringly wide breadth of climates that make packing a little tricky.
+During the spring and summer months (peak season for the cruise industry), you can expect temperatures anywhere from the mid-30s to the 80s, a staggeringly wide breadth of climates that make packing a little tricky.
 Heading into fall (September and October), temperatures reliably hover around the 40-50 range.

 It’s important to note: Don’t take any of this as gospel.
 Well before you embark, check the long-term weather forecasts for your destinations.
 As the embarkation day approaches, tweak your packed items to reflect the short-term weather forecasts.
 I.e., if the weather calls for loads of precipitation on your first day, swap those fleece vests out for a robust rain jacket.